-YMP Toronto with funding provided by IAMGOLD Corp. and Orefinders Resources Inc., Yamana Gold, and Anaconda Mining is proud to introduce a series of scholarships that it is offering to Canadian university students pursuing a career in mining.
+YMP Toronto with funding provided by IAMGOLD Corp, Orefinders Resources Inc., Yamana Gold, and Anaconda Mining is proud to fund a series of scholarships that it is offered to Canadian university students pursuing a career in mining.

-In 2018 YMP will be awarding $12,000 via three separate $4,000 scholarships, and four $1,000 scholarships.
-The scholarships will being awarded to a deserving female, male and a member of Canadian Indigenous Community, and a student from Atlantic Canada.
+In 2019 YMP will be awarding $20,000 via four separate $4,000 scholarships, and four $1,000 scholarships.
+The scholarships will being awarded to a deserving female, male, a member of Canadian Indigenous Community, and a student from Atlantic Canada.

 These scholarships are made possible thanks to the generosity of corporate donors.
-This year IAMGOLD Corp. has funded the respective female and male YMP Scholarships, and Orefinders Resources Inc. has funded the YMP Scholarship for a member of Canada’s Indigenous Community.
+This year IAMGOLD Corp. and Yamana Gold have jointly funded the respective female and male YMP Scholarships, and Orefinders Resources Inc. has funded the YMP Scholarship for a member of Canada’s Indigenous Community.
 Anaconda Mining has funded the scholarship for a student from Atlantic Canada.
 Our sponsors enthusiastically support Canada’s next generation of mining leaders.

 Congratulations to the 2018/2019 YMP Scholarship Winners

 YMP Scholarship for Canadian Male Student, sponsored by IAMGOLD: